Updated November 2025

 Surrogacy Market Trends and Growth (2020 to 2025)

-- Technological advancement in IVF and genetic testing
+- 2. Advances in IVF and genetic screening

-- More inclusive legal protections for LGBTQ+ and single parents
+- 3. Stronger legal protections for LGBTQIA+ and single parents

 Who Is Choosing Surrogacy in 2025?

-More than 75 percent of surrogates are open to matching with same-sex couples, up from just 32 percent in 2020.
-For gay male couples, surrogacy is often the only path to a genetically related child.
+More than three-quarters of surrogates are open to working with same-sex couples, up from only one-third in 2020.
+For many gay male couples, surrogacy remains the only way to have a genetically related child.

 International Families

-Approximately one in three embryo transfers involving gestational carriers in the U.S. are for international clients.
-These families often come from countries where surrogacy is banned or lacks protections.
-The U.S. offers legal certainty and world-class IVF services.
+Roughly one in three embryo transfers in U.S. surrogacy now involve international intended parents.
+Families from countries where surrogacy is restricted often come to the U.S. for reliable legal protection and world-class IVF care.

 Single Parents